 Then you go from there.
 Groceries are usually right after that because it’s something we need weekly.
 I recommend using one of these budget forms.

 SHOP FROM PANTRY

-Use the lists to add in what you need after you have shopped from your pantry.
-Do you need a protein this week?
+Use the grocery ads to add in what you need after you have shopped from your pantry.
+Do you need protein this week?
 Check to see which store has the best price.
 Do you need eggs?
-Make sure the items you need you are using the matchups list to see who has it cheaper.
+Make sure the items you need are in the sales flyer.